Home > About Our School > School Rules and Regulations

 Non-conformance to the above conditions, as well as taking mobile devices out of bag/pockets and taking videos constitutes violation of the use of mobile devices policy.

-Violator’s mobile devices may be confiscated after their parents are called in for further intervention.
+Violator’s mobile devices may be handed over to their parents when they are called in for further intervention.

 Mobile devices used in committing of unlawful offences, where evidence of text messages, photos and videos are found will be confiscated for further investigation.